mic-max/spotify-lyrics/README.md

     - hard because i don't think we can know if the user skips along in the song, or listens to it twice in a row
     - pausing does work, will need to know length of song in seconds and implement an algorithm for karaoke rendering
     - or get song info with timestamps on each line ex.
 [00:05]

+- bug where if cmder is minimized the song colours are weird